-News from the NIH Scientific Workforce Diversity office, as well as Scientific Workforce Diversity-related news and events.
+News from the Chief Officer for Scientific Workforce Diversity Office, as well as Scientific Workforce Diversity-related news and events.

 On March 25, NIH released high-level findings from our extramural COVID-19 surveys, wherein we assessed the impact of the pandemic on the extramural scientific communities and institutions.